gabrielfernando01/scala_and_spark_for_bd/README.md

 ### Objects instead of static methods.

-As mentioned earlier, static does not exist in Scala 🟥.
-You cannot do static imports and neither can you cannot add static methods to classes.
+As mentioned earlier, <code>static</code> does not exist in Scala 🟥.
+You cannot do <code>static</code> imports and neither can you cannot add static methods to classes.
 In Scala 🟥, when you define an object with the same name as the class and in the same source file, then the object is said to be the companion of that class.

 **Ejemplo en Java ☕: Método Estático.**